-For this episode of Secrets for Scaling, we spoke with Larry Kim, Founder & CEO of Wordstream, the leading industry provider of search marketing management software and services.
+For this episode of Secrets for Scaling, we spoke with Larry Kim, CEO of MobileMonkey as well as Founder & CEO of Wordstream, the leading industry provider of search marketing management software and services.
 Wordstream sees a compound yearly revenue growth rate and has more than doubled revenue every year on average since 2011.
 They earned $30 million in revenue in 2016 alone!

 Larry is a thought leader in online marketing and paid advertising and shared a ton of top-notch advice for companies looking to see better results with their online acquisition efforts.
 Listen to the entire episode here: